If you are trying to run ASP.NET application and getting

 Why Roslyn and what is the use of Roslyn in Visual Studio

 If you are running your project using .net Framework 4.5.2 or higher version with Visual Studio 2015/2017/2019, you might have noticed that the project templates using Roslyn by default.
 Actually, Roslyn provides open-source C# and Visual Basic compilers with rich code analysis APIs.
 It enables building code analysis tools with the same APIs that are used by Visual Studio.

 When to use Roslyn

-If your project having Roslyn references and you are going to deploy it no server, you will get unexpected errors on the website as many hosting providers still have not upgraded their servers and hence do not support Roslyn.
-To resolve this issue, you will need to Downgrading it or remove the Roslyn compiler from the project template.
+If your project having Roslyn references and you are going to deploy it on server, you might get unexpected errors on the website as many hosting providers still have not upgraded their servers and hence do not support Roslyn.
+To resolve this issue, you’ll need to downgrade it or remove the Roslyn compiler from the project template.

-if you are not interested in using Roslyn, follow steps bellow to delete it
+If you are not interested in using Roslyn, follow Way 2 as given below to delete it from your solution.

 After executing above command in Package Console, your web.config file should be auto-updated.
-In case it is not, look for the below code in web.config file and if it is found, delete this piece of code.
+In case, If it is not, look for the code as given below in your project web.config and delete this piece of code.